 And the anthology films keep coming.
 Just recently we’ve had Morbid Stories, A Night of Horror: Nightmare Radio and Xenophobia come our way.
-Now we have Scare Package, a collection of self-aware horror shorts from a collection of up and coming writers and directors.
+Now we have Scare Package, a collection of self-aware horror shorts from a collection of up-and-coming writers and directors.
 It’s a promising concept, but one that can be difficult to pull off.

 Scare Package opens appropriately enough with “Cold Open” from Emily Hagins (Pathogen, My Sucky Teen Romance).
 Mike Myers (Jon Michael Simpson) is a bit player who’s always the one who causes the power to go out, signs to point the wrong way or sells the cursed house to that adorable family.
 But he wants more, he wants to be a hero.
 But sometimes fate has other plans.

 “Girl’s Night Out Of Body” marks another directorial debut, this time for noted set designers Courtney and Hillary Andujar (The Wind, Body At Brighton Rock, Bloodline).
 A trio of friends on a night out make the mistake of shoplifting the wrong item from the wrong store.
-A mix of body horror and slasher tropes it looks beautiful but lacks in the story department.
+A mix of body horror and slasher tropes, it looks beautiful but lacks in the story department.

 “The Night He Came Back Again!
-Part IV: The Final Kill” is from Anthony Cousins whose credits include The Bloody Ballad of Squirt Reynolds.
-And like that this is an on-point send-up of slasher cliches.
-In this case those “death scenes” that never turn out to be fatal.
+Part IV: The Final Kill” is from Anthony Cousins, whose credits include The Bloody Ballad of Squirt Reynolds.
+And like that, this is an on-point send-up of slasher clichés.
+In this case, those “death scenes” that never turn out to be fatal.

 Scare Package finishes out with Koontz’s second segment, “Horror Hypothesis”.
-Picking up from the events of his other segment its a self-aware take on self-aware films like Scream and Cabin In The Woods.
+Picking up from the events of his other segment, it’s a self-aware take on self-aware films like Scream and Cabin In The Woods.
 Watch for Chase Williamson (Artik, Sequence Break), WWE star Dustin Rhodes and Joe Bob Briggs himself in this one.

 Scare Package is one of the best-executed anthologies I’ve seen in a long time.
-It’s double impressive given how easy it is to have a parody of this kind misfire.
+It’s doubly impressive given how easy it is to have a parody of this kind misfire.
 Even the weakest segment is watchable, unlike many anthologies where you want to fast forward through at least one story.

 Currently, on its festival run, Scare Package will play this year’s Saskatoon Fantastic Film Festival on November 23rd.
 I noticed Dark Sky Pictures mentioned on the screener’s page so I’m guessing they will be releasing it at some point, hopefully soon.
 You can check the film’s website and Facebook page for updates.